 Our annual VBS program includes two mission components.
-About $400 in offerings is given to help local Hoopeston children in need.
-Also, gifts are made during the VBS program and sent to an international outreach program for distribution to children in need who live far away.
+Offerings given by the children help Hoopeston area children in need.
+In some years, gifts are made during the VBS program and sent to an international outreach program for distribution to children in need who live far away.

 Community Use of Building

 We offer our facility to several organizations for use in helping others, including: Vermilion County preschool screening program, Hoopeston Area School’s annual teacher appreciation dinner and student awards breakfast, and others.
 We are also the emergency evacuation center for the Hoopeston Area High School.

 Our pastors and congregation participate in the ecumenical HAMA organization.
 We worship with other congregations in town on Good Friday and Thanksgiving.
 We support HAMA’s emergency assistance fund for area residents in need.
 We provide devotions at the nursing home.
 We encourage congregations and pastors to talk with one another and to share ministry together.